 The availability of your aid (based on federal disbursement rules) does not affect your payment due date.
 For payment due date information, visit Student Business Services.

 Your enrollment status (i.e., full-time, half-time, etc.) is determined by the number of hours in which you enroll during a semester.
 To determine the enrolled hours that equate to a particular enrollment status, visit the University Registrar’s Office (see the chart at the bottom of the page).
 Please note that post-baccalaureate teacher certificate students adhere to graduate enrollment status determinations.

 Moving Aid to Your Student Account

 Remember, if you are enrolled 10 days prior to the first day of classes, and any day thereafter, your financial aid for that semester (if available for disbursement) will be moved automatically to your student account with Student Business Services.
 If you decide not to attend Texas State University prior to the start of classes, you must withdraw through the University Registrar’s Office.
 If you do not withdraw, you will be considered to be enrolled and will be responsible for the repayment of all or a portion of your financial aid due to such issues as your withdrawing from the university once classes have begun, failing to earn at least one passing grade during a semester, etc.

 Completing Registration Payment

 For questions about completing your registration payment, please contact Student Business Services at 512.245.2544.

-If your lender does not use EFT (electronic funds transfer), you will have to pick up your paper loan check at the JCK Building (student id required) within 21 days of it first being available.
+If your lender does not use EFT (electronic funds transfer), you will have to pick up your paper loan check at Student Business Services (student ID required) within 21 days of it first being available.
 We are not—under federal regulations—allowed to release your funds until ten days prior to the start of classes.